If you've blocked our ad, please consider unblocking it.

 The second character on the player select menu is a deleted character simply named "**********", which uses Knuckles' art and Mighty's palette; in earlier prototypes, this character could fly similarly to Tails, showing that Sonic and Tails were scrapped sometime after Sonic Crackers.
 Using this character may trigger game breaking bugs.

 For the five "attractions", the level numbers should be between 1 and 5; 0 is the same as 1, while 6 will crash.
 For the Special Stage, 0-5 are the six normal stages and 6 is the first wireframe stage.
-World Entrance Level 0 is the normal world lobby, 1 is the penultimate boss, 2 is Metal Sonic Kai, and all others crash the game.
+World Entrance Level 0 is the normal world lobby, 1 is the penultimate boss, 2 is the final boss, and all others crash the game.

 Sound Test Stuff